Al-Muqtafi: Reign

+Nur ad-Din took advantage of the failure of the Crusade to prepare another attack against Antioch.
+In 1149, he launched an offensive against the territories dominated by the castle of Harim, situated on the eastern bank of the Orontes River, after which he besieged the castle of Inab.
+The Prince of Antioch, Raymond of Poitiers, quickly came to the aid of the besieged citadel.
+The Muslim army destroyed the Crusader army at the Battle of Inab, during which Raymond was killed, moreover, Raymond's head was sent to Nur ad-Din, who sent it along to the caliph al-Muqtafi in Baghdad.

 After Muhammad defeated Suleiman-Shah, however, the Seljuks marched on Baghdad and forced the caliph to take refuge in the eastern quarter, initiating the Seljuk siege of Baghdad of 1157.
 The siege was eventually abandoned as Muhammad faced the rebellion of Malik-Shah III in Hamadan, and over time al-Muqtafi restored good relations with Muhammad.
 During his last years, al-Muqtafi attacked Tikrit twice in vain, but captured the town of Lihf.

 Awn al-Din ibn Hubayra was appointed as the vizier of the Caliph, a post he kept for sixteen years until his death on 27 March 1165, commonly attributed to poisoning through his physician, who was in the pay of his rivals.

-During his caliphate, the Crusades were raging and Zengi, the atabeg of Mosul and founder of Zengid dynasty, obtained high distinction as a brave and generous warrior.
+During his caliphate, the Crusades were raging and Zengi, the vassal of the Abbasids, ruler of Mosul and founder of Zengid dynasty, obtained high distinction as a brave and generous warrior.
 At one time hard pressed, Zengi made urgent appeal for help to Baghdad.
 The sultan and the caliph dispatched 20,000 men in response.
-But in reality neither the Seljuks, nor the caliph, nor their emirs, had any enthusiasm for war against the Crusaders.

 Al-Muqtafi is praised by contemporary Muslim historians as virtuous, capable and brave.
 During his caliphate of twenty-five years, he conducted many minor expeditions against enemies throughout Iraq and Syria.